 Orientation Week

-Dear new student, throughout Orientation, you will not only gain essential skills for navigating university life but also familiarize yourselves with various student support services, offices, and individuals who provide assistance.
-Additionally, you will complete course enrollment, engage in team-building activities, trainings, and conversations that allow them to get immersed into the AUBG student-centered approach to teaching and learning and to forge friendships with peers right from the start.
+Additionally, students will complete course enrollment, engage in team-building activities, trainings, and conversations that will allow them to get immersed into the AUBG student-centered approach to teaching and learning, and to forge friendships with peers right from the start.

 We make sure that our new students feel right at home, so don’t worry - you’ll soon settle in.